 It was already late and dark when we arrived in Rangiroa.
-I had been awake for two days straight, and when I finally went to bed I felt like falling into a coma instead of just sleeping.
-And guess what: I only managed to get two hours of sleep.
-It hadn’t even been midnight when I was already wide awake, full of energy and ready to tackle the world.
+I had been awake for two days straight (traveling from Brussels to Paris, to Los Angeles, Papeete and straight on to Rangiroa), and when I finally went to bed I felt like falling into a deep coma instead of just sleeping.
+And guess what: only two hours later I woke up, full of energy and ready to tackle the world.
 It was your typical jet-lag.

 Our little bungalow in the Kia Ora Resort & Spa had a small private pool, so instead of getting nervous about not being able to sleep I spent the night swimming and laying on my back in the water, gazing at the stars and enjoying the silence.
 Best jet-lag I ever had. 🙂